COMMITMENTS AND CONTINGENCIES

 On December 14, 2018, the Company received a termination and demand notice from KD Innovation, Ltd, an entity 100% owned by a former Board member, in connection with a consulting agreement KDI entered into with the Company’s subsidiary, Exactus Biosolutions, Inc., on or about January 20, 2016.
 No lawsuit has been filed; however, in the event a lawsuit is filed, the Company intends to vigorously contest the matter.
 On September 9, 2019, Dr. Krassen Dimitrov, a former director, commenced an arbitration proceeding against the Company and its wholly-owned subsidiary Exactus Biosolutions, Inc. before the American Arbitration Association.
 The complaint alleges breach of a consulting agreement for services by Dr. Dimitrov during 2017-2019, among other claims, and seeks $750,000 in damages.
 The Company has filed an answer denying the claims and asserting numerous counterclaims against Dr. Dimitrov and his affiliated entities, KD Innovation Ltd., and Digital Diagnostics, Inc. An arbitrator has been appointed in the matter and on May 1, 2020 issued a procedural order suspending further proceedings.

 On September 25, 2019, Jonathan Gilbert, a former director, filed and served a complaint against the Company in the courts of Nassau County, New York.
 The complaint alleges that Mr. Gilbert is entitled to retain certain cancelled equity awards and seeks specific performance and damages.
 In February 2019, the Company granted 1,000,000 options to purchase shares of the Company’s Common Stock to a former director of the Company, Jonathan Gilbert, with vesting terms pursuant to the respective stock option agreement.
 The former director resigned as a director of the Company in August 2019.
 The options have a term of 10 years from the date of grant and was exercisable at an exercise price at $0.01.
 The Company already recognized $320,000 of compensation expense which relates to the vesting of 500,000 stock options prior to his resignation.
 After Jonathan Gilbert’s resignation, he filed a complaint against the Company disputing his rights to receive the Company’s common stock through the exercise of his stock options.
 In January 10, 2020, Mr. Gilbert and the Company entered into a Settlement and General Release Agreement and both parties agreed to such consideration.
 The Company will issue to Mr. Gilbert 375,000 shares of the Company’s common stock whereby 187,500 shares of common stock shall be issued immediately (“First Tranche”) and another 187,500 shares of common stock shall be issued immediately and held by the transfer agent and delivered on the six month anniversary of this agreement (“Second Tranche”) (collectively the First and Second Tranche shall be called “Settlement Stock”).
 The Settlement Stock is by virtue of the exercise of Mr. Gilbert’s stock options and any required payments from the exercise of the stock options have been credited or forgiven.
 The Settlement Stock which is issued under the Stock Option Plan based upon the exercise of the stock options registered pursuant to the Company’s registration statement on form S-8 (File no. 333-229025).
 The Company and Mr. Gilbert have released and discharged each other from all claims and demands.
 In January 2020, Mr. Gilbert dismissed the lawsuit against the Company.
-Pursuant to the Settlement and General Release Agreement dated in January 2020, the Company recorded the issuance of 375,000 shares at par value upon the exercise of the 375,000 stock options and shall cancel the remaining 625,000 stock options as of December 31, 2019.
+Pursuant to the Settlement and General Release Agreement dated in January 2020, the Company recorded the issuance of 375,000 shares at par value upon the exercise of the 375,000 stock options and cancelled the remaining 625,000 stock options during fiscal 2019.

 On March 1, 2019, the Company, through its majority-owned subsidiary, EOW, entered into a farm lease agreement for a lease term of one year.
 The lease premise is located in Cave Junction, Oregon and consist of approximately 100 acres.
 The lease requires the Company to pay 5% of the net income realized by the Company from the operation of the lease farm.
 The lease shall continue in effect from year to year except for at least a 30-day written notice of termination (see Note 7).